Raf20076/Lazspell-2/README.md

-# Lazspell
+# Lazspell-2

-Lazspell by Raf20076, Poland, 2020
+Lazspell-2 by Raf20076, Poland, 2020

-Lazspell is an example of spelling checker written in Lazarus ide.
+Lazspell-2 is an example of spelling checker written in Lazarus ide.

+Lazspell is an example of a speller which checks spelling in German, English, Spanish, French, Italian, Portugues, Polish and Russian.

 In this example <b>TRichMemo </b> component was used.